ataidefcjr/musify/README.md

 ## How it works
 Simply enter the album links when prompted.

-The bot will scrape the website, download the music tracks, and organize them into folders—one for each album.
+The bot will scrape the website, download the music tracks, and organize them into folders — one for each album.